 Diversions are those skills that allow you to stop thinking about the stressful situation by focusing on something.
 They work as a good preliminary approach when you recognize warning signs or are feeling overwhelmed but in a temporary and incomplete solution with more focus placed on better ones as your resiliency builds.
-Limit setting, a preventative measure which limits overwhelming stress by placing a limit on a certain type of activity, is a helpful tool.
-Lessening involvement in certain activities at work, the home or out of work activities which are stressful can help.
+Limit setting, a preventative measure that limits overwhelming stress by placing a limit on a certain type of activity, is a helpful tool.
+Lessening involvement in certain activities at work, the home or out of work activities that are stressful can help.

-Cognitive behavioral therapy assists people to improve the way they react to stressful situations by thinking more calmly, being more tolerant and rational.
+Cognitive-behavioral therapy assists people to improve the way they react to stressful situations by thinking more calmly, being more tolerant and rational.
 Suppressing negative emotions, like anger, can be unhelpful when it makes it build up and come out in other ways, such as blowing up later or causing further problems with your physical and mental health.
 Ruminating on negative emotions has similar dangers.
 Understanding your emotions, i.e. pinpoint their causes, interpreting the cause and responding in a way to lower stress in the future, is fundamental to moving forward.

 Interpersonal/Social Coping Strategies